jannajoceli/imagenetmaker/README.md

 It is made entirely from HTML, CSS and JavaScript, runs in the browser and is deployed using GitHub Pages.

+You can export the resulting data, convert it to a gexf file using [Table2Net](https://medialab.github.io/table2net/), and visualize it with [Gephi Lite](https://gephi.org/gephi-lite/).

 How to cite:
 Omena, J. J., & Jünger, J. (2025).
 ImgNetMaker (beta version) [Computer software].
 GitHub.
 Conceptualised in the context of Omena’s 2025 research fellowship at the Centre for Digitized Public Spheres Research, University of Münster, and implemented during Methods Café Week, Münster.